Nikos Goumas Stadium: Concerts

 Rory Gallagher performed at the stadium in 1981.
-In 1988 David Hasselhoff entered and performed in the ground of the stadium along with KITT.
-Iron Maiden and Bryan Adams also had a performance at the stadium in 1988 and the group The Cure in 1989.
-In 1990 Tina Turner gave a concert in the stadium.
-In 1992 the group Simply Red and in 1993 Elton John and Sting performed at Nikos Goumas Stadium.
+In 1988, David Hasselhoff entered and performed on the ground of the stadium along with KITT.
+Iron Maiden and Bryan Adams also had a performance at the stadium in 1988, and the group The Cure in 1989.
+In 1990, Tina Turner gave a concert in the stadium.
+In 1992, the group Simply Red and in 1993 Elton John and Sting performed at Nikos Goumas Stadium.